Updated

 7kW vs 22kW: Is Three-Phase Worth It?

-This is one of the most common questions we get.
-Here’s the honest answer for most UK drivers:
+One of the most common questions we get.
+The honest answer, for most UK drivers:

 | Factor | 7 kW (Single-Phase) | 22 kW (Three-Phase) |